Skip to Main Content

 Myth #6: Open textbooks lack ancillaries.

-Fact: Open textbooks often come with ancillaries, and when they do not, existing OER can provide additional support.
+Fact: Open textbooks often come with ancillaries, and when they do not, other open supplemental materials are probably available.

 Myth #7: My institution is not ready for OER.